-There has been a great deal of confusion about all the name changes the DWP has seen from the day the utility was created.
+There has been some confusion regarding the various name changes the LA Department of Water and Power (DWP) has seen from the day the utility was created.
 In 1902, Los Angeles formed its first municipal water utility and named it the Water Department.
 Nine years later the Bureau of Power and Light came along.
 A total of six different names have been used to refer to the two separate water and power organizations since that time.
 Not until 1937 did both organizations merge and become the Department of Water and Power.
 The following timeline takes us through the various name changes since 1902.

 DWP Historical Timeline

 1902 - The City of Los Angeles regains control of its water system.
 By ordinance the city council establishes the Water Department and the Board of Water Commissioners.

 1906 - The Board of Water Commissioners creates the Bureau of Los Angeles Aqueduct.
 They appoint William Mulholland as Chief Engineer.